Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Numerical tests of the phase diagram

-To expose this effect, in Fig.~\ref{fig:hb_naqs} we consider the stress-rise above the flow stress $\Sigma_c(T)$ and divide out the AQS Herschel-Bulkley exponent $n_{aqs}$.
+To expose this effect, in Fig.~\ref{fig:hb_naqs} we consider the stress-rise above the flow stress $\Sigma_c(T)$ and divide out the AQS Herschel-Bulkley exponent $n_{\text{AQS}}$.
 Although the decrease in $n$ appears gradual in Fig.~\ref{fig:herschel_bulkley}, our data in Fig.~\ref{fig:hb_naqs} shows that the transition is actually sharp: there is a thermal and an athermal $n$ exponent.
 Temperature effects seem to approximately halve the observed Herschel-Bulkley exponent $n$.
-By studying the stress-rise above $\Sigma_c(T)$, we find that the athermal value $n_{aqs}$ dominates when $\dot{x} > \dot{x}_c \sim T^{1/\alpha}/ \tau $ (cf. Fig.~\ref{fig:hb_naqs}).
+By studying the stress-rise above $\Sigma_c(T)$, we find that the athermal value $n_{\text{AQS}}$ dominates when $\dot{x} > \xdotc $ (cf. Fig.~\ref{fig:hb_naqs}).
 The apparent intermediate values of $n$ in Fig.~\ref{fig:herschel_bulkley} are a result of fitting through both regimes.
-At very high $T$, the stress scales simply as $\langle \Sigma \rangle \sim \tau \cdot \dot{x}$, i.e. $n =1$.
+We find the typical 2d AQS value for the Herschel-Bulkley exponent in EPMs ($n \approx 2/3$ \cite{lin_scaling_2014}).
+We note that in experiments, $n \in [0.4, 1]$ have been reported, and indeed $n$ can vary systematically in response to temperature~\cite{caggioni_variations_2020} or pH~\cite{gutowski_scaling_2012}.